Holy Well: OS Grid Reference – NS 79690 93012

-The site was mentioned in the standard surveys of MacKinlay (1893) and Morris (1981), but with very little additional information other than to cite how the larger surrounding building that once stood next to the well,
+The site was mentioned in the standard surveys of MacKinlay (1893) and Morris (1981), but with very little additional information.

 St. Ninian’s festival date is September 16, but I’ve been unable to find any information about any practices here for that date.
 However, in 1659, St Ninian’s Well was mentioned as a site used in what the deluded criminal courts of the period called “a case of witchcraft”, against one Bessie Stevenson.
 The lady concerned told of performing quite normal herbal practices and similar animistic healing traditions, typical of those found universally in peasant cultures, but which the crazed church-goers saw as something completely different.
 Bessie told that for people who were either sick or bewitched, she would wash their clothes in the running waters of St. Ninian’s Well, to wash away any disease and cure the said person.
 It is likely that the waters here were commonly used for such rites, much as the christian priesthood still do at many ‘holy waters’ to this very day.
 Indeed, of the sacred waters here, St. Ninian himself was said to “have endowed it with peculiar virtues.”
 (Roger 1853)